douden/openlabook/book/Chapter2/LinearSystems.md

 ::::

-The idea behind all methods to find the general solution of a linear system: rewrite the system in simpler forms, basically by eliminating variables from equations.
+The idea behind all methods to find the {index}`general solution` of a linear system: rewrite the system in simpler forms, basically by eliminating variables from equations.
 We illustrate this by an example.

 ::::{prf:example}